IntelliTect/Coalesce/docs/pages/stacks/vue/layers/viewmodels.rst

 ViewModel Layer
 ================

-The API client layer, generated as `viewmodels.g.ts`, exports for each :ref:`EntityModels` and :ref:`CustomDTOs` in your data model both a ViewModel class representing a single instance of the type, and a ListViewModel class that is used to interact with the list functionality in Coalesce.
+The ViewModel layer, generated as `viewmodels.g.ts`, exports for each :ref:`EntityModels` and :ref:`CustomDTOs` in your data model both a ViewModel class representing a single instance of the type, and a ListViewModel class that is used to interact with the list functionality in Coalesce.
 Additionally, each :ref:`Service <Services>` also has a ViewModel class generated.

 These classes provide a wide array of functionality that is useful when interacting with your data model through a user interface.
+The generated ViewModels are the primary way that Coalesce is used when developing a Vue application.

 .. contents:: Contents
     :local:

+.. _VueInstanceViewModels:

 ViewModels
 ----------

+The following members can be found on the generated ViewModels, exported from `viewmodels.g.ts` as :ts:`*TypeName*ViewModel`.

 Data Properties
 ...............